alexmarqs/spotify-now-playing-svg/README.md

 ```

 Note (optional):
 During the development/test you can expose your serverless API to the world using [ngrok](https://ngrok.com/) through your local machine.
-This is usefull when you do not want to deploy the production yet and you need a public api url.